uncw-library/d8-staff/README.md

 #### editing a theme file

-Revise the files in ./themes.
-The folder is synced to the container's /drupal_app/web/themes/contrib
+Revise the files in .drupal8docker/themes.
+The folder syncd to the dev box's /drupal_app/web/themes/contrib folder.

 You may have to `docker-compose restart` to clear the cache.

 #### editing a module

-Revise the files in ./modules/custom.
-It is the home to our custom modules.
-The folder syncs to the container's /drupal_app/web/modules
+Revise the files in ./drupal8docker/modules/custom.
+The folder syncs to the container's /drupal_app/web/modules folder.

 #### sharing drupal config changes

-drupal_sync is drupal8's way of sharing drupal config changes amongst developers.
+drupal_sync is drupal8's way of sharing drupal config changes.
-You can also do this through the frontend, but that breaks version control.

 The drupal sync files are at ./drupal_sync
+You can use the Drupal web interface, or on a dev box:

-#### exporting drupal_sync
+  - exporting drupal_sync
    `docker-compose exec webapp drush config-export`

-#### importing drupal_sync:
+  - importing drupal_sync
     `docker-compose exec webapp drush config-import`

 #### rebuilding the drupal cache